EmiliosRichards/Phone-Correction-Pipeline/note_to_start_the_day.md

 delete intermediate data folder

-try .com when composing urls
+try .com when composing urls //

 Did the original url amount to nothing, did the page fail, did the scraper or other part fail, what exactly happened so we can figure out if its fixable or out of our hands, We want to improve the system and know how its performing for clarity

 Modulize and create tests for all pieces of the project

-Make logs clearer? maybe include line or something for the errors so we can find and pinpoint them ?
+Make logs clearer? maybe include line reference for the .log or something for the errors so we can find and pinpoint them ?

  - __main__ - WARNING - Spaces found in domain part 'DATEV Anwalt' for DATEV Anwalt.
 Removing them. for instance doesnt need to be in the console but it could appear in the error list.
 - main log should keep everything for debug and investigation. eroor list points us to main errors etc, console clean unless setting a log level

 Effort 2: Strategize Testing for LLM Retry Logic.

-PHASE 1 -------------- COMPLETED
+# PHASE 1 -------------- COMPLETED

 Enable header selection and working with the range config. //